karthik101/30loops-user-docs/django.rst

 The Django flavor knows the following options:

 ``inject_db``
-  Tells the server to automaticaly inject db settings when deploying.
-The db settings are injected at the end of the settings file you specify.
+  This tells the server to automaticaly inject the database settings during the deploy.
+The database settings are injected at the bottom of the settings file you specified.

 ``django_project_root``
-  The relative path to your django project folder.
-Thats the folder that contains your ``manage.py`` and most likely your ``urls.py``.
+  This is the relative path to your Django project folder.
+This is the folder that contains the ``manage.py`` and most likely the ``urls.py``.

 ``django_settings_module``
-  The python module path to your settings file.
-This has to be specified in a dotted syntax, eg: ``module.settings``.
+  This is the python module path to your settings file.
+This has to be specified in a dotted syntax, for example: ``module.settings``.

 .. _`Django`: http://djangoproject.com
 .. _`example repository`: https://github.com/30loops/django-cms-30loops